mlKwon/air_pollutants_modeling/README.md

 ## about coding
 I preprocessed the data by using Google Earth Engine(javascript), R and python. <br>
-Modeling works are also proceeded by R and python.
+Modeling work is also carried out by R and python.